 Please note they must be kept on a lead at all times and may not be taken into the Main Arena Grandstands or Badminton Members’ Enclosure nor any restaurant.
 The RSPCA stand will assist with any sick, injured or distressed dogs.

 Do not leave a dog shut in a car at any time (the RSPCA have authority to remove it, breaking in if necessary).

 For reasons of hygiene and health, please do not allow dogs to foul areas around tradestands or other public places; if they do, please clear up after them – Pooper Scoopers will be available for your use in the Tradestand Area.

 Assistance/Guide Dogs only will be admitted to the Members’ Club.

-A Dog Creche will be available to look after dogs for a maximum of 2 hours at a time.
-Manned by Sherston Dog Grooming & Pyke Boarding Kennels. £10.00 per dog for two hours.
+A Dog Creche will be manned by Sherston Dog Grooming & Pyke Boarding Kennels. £10.00 per dog for two hours.

 The use of Drones anywhere on the Horse Trials site is strictly forbidden throughout the week of the Event.

-First Aid is available at the Red Cross tent – near the Event Organiser’s Office and also at First Aid Points on the Cross Country Course on the Saturday.
+First Aid is available – near the Event Organiser’s Office and also at First Aid Points on the Cross Country Course on the Saturday.

 A Grocery Shop and Post Office is available in Badminton Village.